Golden Ball, Pinkneys Green

 Stand and deliver your waistband or your life.
-The Golden Ball pub, once the hangout for dandy highwayman, is now a stylish gastropub surrounded by lovely walks.
+The Golden Ball, once the hangout of Dick Turpin, is now a stylish gastropub surrounded by lovely walks.

 Slip into the finest knee high boots and slap your thigh, we’re heading into Dick Turpin country.
 The Golden Ball Pub is set in the idyllic village of Pinkneys Green, near Maidenhead, rumoured to be the old stomping ground of dandy highwayman who would hide in the wooded Maidenhead thicket preying on wealthy travellers.
 Now it is a stylish gastropub with far less daylight robbery (even when served with the bill).